Plain people: Religious practices

-Anabaptist Plain groups typically have a bishop presiding over one congregation (Amish) or over a district (group of congregations) (Old Order Mennonites).
+Anabaptist plain groups typically have a bishop presiding over one congregation (Amish) or over a district (group of congregations) (Old Order Mennonites).
 Mennonites mostly meet in church buildings, but most Amish meet in members' homes.
 Services among Amish and Plain Mennonites are mostly held in Pennsylvania German, a language closely related to Palatinate German, with extra vocabulary.
 Bishops are commonly chosen by lot as a reflection of God's will.
-While the Bishop tends to be influential, he tends to rule by building consensus rather than by issuing edicts.
+While the bishop tends to be influential, he tends to rule by building consensus rather than by issuing edicts.

-Most Anabaptist Plain groups have an Ordnung that among other things regulates clothing.
-The Ordnung is a largely unwritten code of behavior, covering such items as clothing, vehicles, and the use of technology.
-The Ordnung varies slightly from congregation to congregation, though is in essence the same.
-Violations are not considered sins, although pride, selfishness and wilfulness are considered to be a serious violation of the faith.
-The congregation can change the Ordnung if there is a majority who desire to do so.
-Exemptions to the Ordnung can be provided.
+Most Anabaptist plain groups have an ordnung that among other things regulates clothing.
+The ordnung is a largely unwritten code of behavior, covering such items as clothing, vehicles, and the use of technology.
+The ordnung varies slightly from congregation to congregation though is in essence the same.
+Violations are not considered sins, although pride, selfishness and wilfulness are considered to be serious violations of the faith.
+The congregation can change the ordnung if there is a majority who desire to do so.
+Exemptions to the ordnung can be provided.
 In one instance, one farmer was granted permission to buy a modern tractor since he had arthritis and no children to help him harness horses.
 In other very hot, dry areas such as the Southwestern United States, where horses may not be able to work hard in the field throughout the day, some provision has been made for mechanical plowing and harvesting.

 Trends

 The Old Order Amish are among the fastest-growing populations in the world.
 They have low infant mortality rates.
 The average Amish woman can expect to have at least seven live births.
-Other Plain sects with the same or similar doctrines can be expected to have similarly explosive growth.
+Other plain sects with the same or similar doctrines can be expected to have similarly explosive growth.

-Despite this, the Pennsylvania Dutch, which includes Amish, Old Order Mennonite, and Conservative Mennonites are expected by some to become a smaller percentage of the population as the sects respond to high prices of farmland by spreading out all over the United States and internationally, and the "English" (the Amish exonym for non-Amish persons regardless of ancestry) population spreads out from Philadelphia into suburban and rural areas.
+Despite this, the Pennsylvania Dutch—which includes Amish, Old Order Mennonite, and Conservative Mennonites—are expected by some to become a smaller percentage of the population as the sects respond to high prices of farmland by spreading out all over the United States and internationally, and the "English" (the Amish exonym for non-Amish persons regardless of ancestry) population spreads out from Philadelphia into suburban and rural areas.
 Many Amish and plain Mennonites of the last 30 years have moved into non-farm work, such as construction, woodworking, harness making, shopkeeping, auctioneer services and other crafts.
-Donald Kraybill believes there are Plain church communities in 47 states.
+Donald Kraybill believes there are plain church communities in 47 states.